openharmony/docs/en/application-dev/reference/apis-arkgraphics2d/_o_h___native_image.md

 int32_t OH_NativeImage_GetTransformMatrixV2 (OH_NativeImage* image, float matrix[16] )
 ```
 **Description**
 Obtains, based on the rotation angle set by the producer, the transform matrix of the texture image that recently called the **OH_NativeImage_UpdateSurfaceImage** function.
+The matrix is updated only after **OH_NativeImage_UpdateSurfaceImage** is called.
+This function is not thread-safe.

 **System capability**: SystemCapability.Graphic.Graphic2D.NativeImage